jurgengjoncari/calculator/pseudocode.md

 				: add the digit to the end of y
 	- it is an operator
 		1. operator -> button
+		1. has the operator been pressed before?
+			- no
+				: add it to the end
+			- yes
+				- has a number been pressed after it?
+					- no
+						: replace the last char
+					- yes
+						1. call operate function
+						1. add the operator to the end of result
 	- it is the "=" sign
 		1. call the operator function
 		1. display the result